R3D-R4V3N/f1-prediction-2025/README.md

 ## Evaluation Metrics

-The training routine optimises **Spearman rank correlation** on finishing order using ``XGBRanker`` with a pairwise ranking objective.
-During training and hold-out evaluation the script also reports:
+The training routine optimises **Spearman rank correlation** on finishing order using ``XGBRanker`` by default.
+When ``use_regression=True`` the optimiser also explores ``XGBRegressor`` and ``LightGBM``'s LambdaRank and scores each trial with a weighted combination of rank correlation and mean absolute error (MAE).
+During training and hold-out evaluation the script reports:

 - **Spearman rank correlation** between predicted and actual results.
 - **Top 1 accuracy** – percentage of races where the predicted winner matches the real winner.
 - **Top 3 accuracy** – proportion of correctly predicted podium finishers.

+In practice the pure ranking objective yields the highest Spearman score, while enabling ``use_regression`` slightly reduces MAE with only a minor drop in rank correlation.

 ## Repository Structure